arinbasu/Using-Markdown-to-Write-Scholarly-Documents/proposal.md

 ## What I want

 It'd be nice if we were to use the formats of writing in Scholarly markdown and without the hassles of going through rounds of pushing to Pandoc > LaTeX and then render on the web exactly as it is and push to every journal or blogs and get in responses.
-This is also topical because in addition to texts and tables and figures, and citations, we also work with codes and equations at least in the field where I write (that is in Epidemiology Biostats) and so code blocks etc are important[@Armstrong_2015]
+This is also topical because in addition to texts and tables and figures, and citations, we also work with codes and equations at least in the field where I write (that is in Epidemiology Biostats) and so code blocks etc are important \cite{Armstrong_2015}